young, 4 mm

 development and one hatched in about five days in the laboratory.

-Big Island and Maui: also known from Guam, South Africa and French Polynesia.
+Big Island, Maui and Kauai: also known from Guam, South Africa and French Polynesia.

 It was first